 Explore the Alta Langa as close as 45 minutes outside of Alba.
 The higher Langhe region is home to metodo classico sparkling wines, ancient cheese production, some of the region’s best hazelnut production, as well as hiking, cycling, and peaceful nature scenes.

-Today she runs a custom travel / tour planning business while moonlighting as a marketing consultant for wine and travel business in Europe.
-She has been featured in Wine Enthusiast, Food & Wine Magazine, Open Skies (Emirate Airlines inflight magazine) and more.
+Carpe Travel collaborates with Valerie Quintanilla for our Piedmont wine region content.
+If you are traveling to Barolo wine country, hit her up.
+Valerie and her son reside in Barolo, Piedmont, Italy, by way of Denver, Colo.
+She runs a custom travel planning business with focus on Piemdont and Italy while moonlighting as a marketing consultant for US and European wine and travel companies.
+She has been featured in Wine Enthusiast, Food & Wine Magazine, Open Skies (Emirate Airlines inflight magazine), and more.
+Follow her expat and wine chronicles here https://linktr.ee/valeriekq.